Purplewells/PestAndDiseaseAlert/Project Brief.md

 1. **Farmer** dials USSD code or sends SMS with crop issue.
 2. **SMS Gateway** hits the Node.js webhook endpoint.
 3. **Backend API** parses and stores the report.
-4. Automated SMS sent acknowledging the report and providing relevant guidance.
+4. **Automated SMS** acknowledged the report and provided relevant guidance.
 5. **Admin Dashboard** updates in real-time for officers to review and act on.

 ## 6. 🧑‍🌾 User Roles

 - **Farmers** (via USSD/SMS): Submit crop-related issues and receive tips.
 - **Agricultural Officers** (via Web): Monitor and respond to farmer issues.
-- **System Admins**: Manage officers, view metrics, edit knowledge base.
+- **System Admins**: Manage officers, view metrics, and edit the knowledge base.

 ## 7. 🔒 Security & Best Practices